sh3lk/mx/website/docs.md

 telemetry.metrics = {export_interval = "1h", auto_generate_metrics = true}
 ```

-By default, Service Weaver doesn't export the auto-generated metrics, and it exports
+By default, MX doesn't export the auto-generated metrics, and it exports
 the user defined metrics every `30 seconds`.

 You can also configure the minimum log level for a log entry to be exported to the